Everyone wants to change the world, but no one wants to clean their own room.

 Responding to a problem means consciously evaluating the situation and taking appropriate action.
 Reacting is a “knee-jerk” response based on the ego’s survival.

-Also, don’t be a pest for other people.
+Also, don’t be a pest to other people.
 Everyone has unique challenges they are dealing with, and they don’t need emotionally immature people unnecessarily causing them issues.

-Some benefits of being responsible are more confidence, better problem-solving skills, better relationships, becoming a role model, and improved decision-making.
+Some benefits of being responsible include greater confidence, better problem-solving skills, stronger relationships, becoming a role model, and improved decision-making.

 Self–reliance means being able to take care of yourself without perpetually needing to depend on others.
-It also means solving problems and making decisions by yourself, which allows you to feel happy by yourself, in yourself, and about yourself without needing to rely on others.
+It also means solving problems and making decisions on your own, which allows you to feel happy with yourself, in yourself, and about yourself without needing to rely on others.

 Sure, you can outsource (pay) things you no longer have time to do, and that’s fine.